6 Best Ways on How to Measure a Room

 How to measure a room that is not square or rectangular?

-If your room is not a rectangle, then divide it into different shapes (circles, triangles, smaller squares, or rectangles).
+If your room is not a square or rectangle, then the simple length x width area will not work.
+Instead, you can divide the space into different shapes (circles, triangles, smaller squares, or rectangles).
 You can sketch it out to help you visualize the space and divide it up, or use a painter’s tape to divide the room into different areas/shapes.

 After all the measurements have been taken, it’s time to do some math.
 For rectangular spaces, simply multiply the length and width of the room to calculate the total areas or square footage.
 For square spaces, do the same, although you’ll have the same measurement for length and width.
 Other shapes require different formulas: